lichess-org/chessground/README.md

     showGhost: true,      // show ghost of piece being dragged },
   events: {
-    change: function() {} // called after the situation changes on the board }
+    change: function() {},   // called after the situation changes on the board
+    select: function(key) {} // called when a square is selected }
 }
 ```